hkgulka/MatchingGame/README.md

 - As a user, I want to be able to quit the game and have the option to save the game's current state to a file at any time during the game
 - As a user, when I start the game I want to have the option to reload the state of the game from a previous save file and continue playing it from that point

+## Phase 4: Task 2

+Here is a sample of the events that may be logged when a typical Matching Game is played:

+Wed Mar 30 23:22:28 PDT 2022

+Added a pair of cards with identity 'C' to the game.

+Wed Mar 30 23:22:33 PDT 2022

+Added a pair of cards with identity 'D' to the game.

+Wed Mar 30 23:22:40 PDT 2022

+Guessed a match between card at location 2 and card at location 8.

+Wed Mar 30 23:22:44 PDT 2022

+Guessed a match between card at location 1 and card at location 7.

+Wed Mar 30 23:22:48 PDT 2022

+Guessed a match between card at location 3 and card at location 1.

+Wed Mar 30 23:22:48 PDT 2022

+Match found for cards with identity 'D'.

+Wed Mar 30 23:22:53 PDT 2022

+Guessed a match between card at location 4 and card at location 2.

+Wed Mar 30 23:22:53 PDT 2022

+Match found for cards with identity 'A'.

+Wed Mar 30 23:22:57 PDT 2022

+Guessed a match between card at location 7 and card at location 6.

+Wed Mar 30 23:22:57 PDT 2022

+Match found for cards with identity 'B'.

+Wed Mar 30 23:23:00 PDT 2022

+Guessed a match between card at location 5 and card at location 8.

+Wed Mar 30 23:23:00 PDT 2022

+Match found for cards with identity 'C'.